avandenberghe/bbguild/README.md

 2. Upload bbDKP folder to your webserver, into /store/mods. note that the folder name must be "bbDKP", without version number.
 3. Launch automod, click in "bbDKP", and click the "Install" link. this will copy the files, and perform the necessary edits.
 4. Click on the blue link given, this will redirect you to /install/index.php
 5. Click submit.
-This will install 1.4.1 and clear the caches (template, theme, imagesets)
+This will install 1.4.2 and clear the caches (template, theme, imagesets)

+#### Upgrading from 1.4.1 to 1.4.2
+just replace 2 files as in commit https://github.com/bbDKP/bbDKP/commit/d985801fe151

-#### Upgrading from 1.3.0.x to 1.4.1
+#### Upgrading from 1.3.0.x to 1.4.2

 1. Unzip the bbDKP-140.zip file
 2. Upload bbDKP folder to your webserver, into /store/mods/, replacing the bbDKP folder that is there. note that the folder name must be "bbDKP", without version number.